Hyperbolic motion (relativity)

 Hyperbolic motion is the motion of an object with constant proper acceleration in special relativity.
-It is called hyperbolic motion because the equation describing the path of the object through spacetime is a hyperbola, as can be seen when graphed on a Minkowski diagram whose coordinates represent a suitable inertial (non-accelerated) frame.
-This motion has several interesting features, among them that it is possible to outrun a photon if given a sufficient head start, as may be concluded from the diagram.
+It is called hyperbolic motion because the equation describing the path of the object through spacetime is a hyperbola.
+It can be visualized when graphed on a Minkowski diagram, whose position coordinate represents a suitable inertial frame.
+This type of motion has several interesting features, among them that it is possible to outrun a photon if given a sufficient head start, as may be concluded from the diagram.

 History

 Hermann Minkowski (1908) showed the relation between a point on a worldline and the magnitude of four-acceleration and a "curvature hyperbola" (Krümmungshyperbel).
 In the context of Born rigidity, Max Born (1909) subsequently coined the term "hyperbolic motion" (Hyperbelbewegung) for the case of constant magnitude of four-acceleration, then provided a detailed description for charged particles in hyperbolic motion, and introduced the corresponding "hyperbolically accelerated reference system" (hyperbolisch beschleunigtes Bezugsystem).
 Born's formulas were simplified and extended by Arnold Sommerfeld (1910).
 For early reviews see the textbooks by Max von Laue (1911, 1921) or Wolfgang Pauli (1921).
 See also Galeriu (2015) or Gourgoulhon (2013), and Acceleration (special relativity)#History.